karthikpm10/Object-Oriented-Design/README.md

 HTTP style request/response transactions
 One-way communication, allowing asynchronous messaging between any two endpoints that are capable of listening for connection requests and connecting to a remote listener.
-Transmission of byte streams that are set up with one or more negotiation messages followed by transmission of a stream of bytes of specified stream size2.
+Transmission of byte streams that are set up with one or more negotiation messages followed by transmission of a stream of bytes of specified stream size.

 The Remote Code Publisher :